domvads/picscreenr/README.md

 ## Prerequisites

-- Python 3.8 or higher.
+- Python 3.8–3.11 are known to work with `dlib`; newer versions such as 3.13 may not yet provide prebuilt wheels.
 - On Windows, install Visual Studio Build Tools and CMake so that the `dlib` library required by `face_recognition` can compile.

 Verify CMake is accessible: